aashishdhanani/AIFashion/README.md

 - SwiftUI using XCode (frontend work)
 - Python (RAG pipeline)
-- GPT4o's API (for the AI. **Note that if you want to use this app for personal purposes, you will have to get an API key and add it to the config file once cloned.**)
+- GPT4o's API (for the AI. **Note that if you want to use this app for personal purposes, you will have to get an API key, create a config file, and add that key once cloned.**)

 ### Getting Started